GACJ/callingitround/content/docs/conducting/3_transposing_coursing_orders/index.md

 ## Calls and coursing orders

 Let's talk about a few common calls and how those affect the coursing order.
-We'll use Plain Bob Minor again as our example, because there's only a small number of bells to keep track of.
+We'll use Plain Bob Minor again as our example, because there's only a few bells to keep track of.

 ## Wrong